 - Depositions can easily be conducted 100% remotely.
 Unlike many industries which have stopped providing products and services, depositions can still be done.

 So, why haven’t you participated in a remote deposition?
 What’s holding you back?

 There are many obstacles you or your clients may be facing which prevent you from proceeding with remote depositions.
-Luckily, Fortz Legal is prepared to help you conquer any challenges you might face.
+Fortz Legal will help you conquer any challenges you might face.

 Here is a list of potential difficulties and our solutions:

-Obstacle: You or your clients are unfamiliar with the Zoom or like platforms
+Obstacle: You or your clients are unfamiliar with Zoom or like platforms

 Solution: Fortz Legal has extensive training and experience with Zoom and other videoconferencing platforms.
-Our technicians are prepared to walk you through the remote deposition process 1:1, and we test extensively with each participant to ensure a successful virtual deposition.
+Our technicians will walk you through the remote deposition process 1:1, and we test extensively with each participant to ensure a successful virtual deposition.